 I’ve written on burnout and church volunteer issues before, but the key to avoiding those issues is right-fitting volunteers and placing safe boundaries around their workload.
-In my experience, there are three parts (Recruit, Train, Retain) to this process, so I’ve included my 7 Steps of recruiting, training and retaining church volunteers.
+In my experience, there are three parts (Recruit, Train, Retain) to this process, so I’ve included my seven steps to church volunteer training, along with of recruiting and retaining church volunteers.

 1. Invite someone to learn with you.